 Expenditures for travel, hospitality and conferences incurred by the Commission are related to supporting the Commission's mandate and the government’s priorities.

-The Commission promotes the core principle of equal opportunity and promotes a vision of an inclusive society free from discrimiation by:
+The Commission protects the core principle of equal opportunity and promotes a vision of an inclusive society free from discrimiation by:

 - promoting human rights through research and policy development;

 - protecting human rights through a fair and effective complaints process;

 - representing the public interest to advance human rights for all Canadians; and

 - auditing employers under federal jurisdiction for compliance with employment equity.

 To effectively pursue its mandate, the Commission aims to achieve a single strategic outcome supported by its Program Activity Architecture, depicted in the following figure: